tmux-plugins/tmux-continuum/README.md

 #### Continuous saving

-Tmux environment will be saved at the interval of 15 minutes.
+To setup continuous saving set an interval (in minutes) in your `tmux.conf` file:

+    set -g @continuum-save-interval '15'

 All the saving happens in the background without the impact to your workflow.

-This action starts automatically when the plugin is installed.
+It is recommended that you don't set the interval *too* low to keep continuum from overwriting your existing resurrect save on starting tmux.

 #### Automatic tmux start